 Notes

-Yogurt Options: You can also use plain, unsweetened yogurt and a couple teaspoons of honey.
+- Yogurt Options: You can also use plain, unsweetened yogurt and a couple of teaspoons of honey.
 Vanilla has a softening effect on the sharp flavors in the dressing, so add a drop or two of vanilla extract if you like.

-Pepper Options: You can replace the jalapeño with any other kind of chili or pepper you like fresh or dried and crushed.
+- Pepper Options: You can replace the jalapeño with any other kind of chili or pepper you like fresh or dried and crushed.

 Recommended Products